kashmir myths – indians in illusion

 “Their buses and trucks, loaded with booty,

-and took more Pathans to Kashmir.
+arrived every other day and took more Pathans to Kashmir.

 Ostensibly they want to liberate their Kashmiri Muslim brothers,